 Numerous companies are dedicated to tutoring – both in-person and online, that work with young students and adults.
 As a direct-hire, tutors are assigned students based on their area of expertise.

 Tutoring through a dedicated website

 Besides private tutoring companies, there are also websites dedicated to matching students – both adult and child- with dedicated tutors.
 These sites act as a platform where online tutors can create a profile listing their areas of expertise, their hourly rate, and their availability.
-Individuals looking for online tutors can connect with various professionals, compare prices, teaching style, and experience.
+Individuals looking for online tutors can connect with various professionals and compare prices, teaching styles, and experiences.
 Once they match up with online tutors, they can negotiate rates and set up an agreement for services.

 Independent Online Tutoring

 Another option is to work as an independent online tutor.
 Prospective online tutors can promote their business through schools, word-of-mouth, and social media.
 The tutors can use tutoring flyers and tutoring business cards to promote their tutoring services.
 The tutors have total autonomy and the freedom to set and require a specified hourly rate.
 Tutors can create a personalized curriculum.
 If you decide to start your own tutoring business, you should use tutoring agreements for each student.

 2. Get your online tutoring equipment

 Once you have decided how you would like to proceed with your online tutoring career, it’s time to prepare!
 First, you will need the proper equipment and the appropriate setting to work with your students.
 Teaching online is very different from teaching in a typical classroom, so it is essential to create an atmosphere that will keep your students engaged and interested and allow you to present information clearly and concisely.
 That starts with the right equipment.